Ajinkya7poppyi/ImageProcessing/Read_Write_Video/README.md

-# Python Program To Access Pixels Using OpenCV
+# Python Program To Read/Write a Video Using OpenCV

 ### Author:- Ajinkya Patil

 ### Github:- https://github.com/Ajinkya7poppyi

-**Python program to access pixels in image.**

-This program demonstrates to get and set the values at desired pixel locations.
+**Python Program To Read/Write a Video Using OpenCV.**

+Program to read frames from video file path and write to the given path.
+Press escape key to escape from program.

+If you need video to be written in H-264 standard.
+Then you need to download desired library and place the .dll file in Python folder or set .dll path to environmental variables.